 Susie’s mother walked the nearby railroad tracks every late afternoon just before sunset, diligently searching for lumps of coal which had fallen off passing freight trains, placing them into a long, blackened feedsack flung over her shoulder and carrying them back to heat their home during the night.
 “Coal picking,” as she described it.
 Unable to make her trek today in the snowstorm, she carefully tended a small fire that flickered and popped in the fireplace in the main room for extra warmth.

 The “Great Depression”– that’s what the man on the radio had started calling it now when talking about the news every evening- folks waiting in bread lines, soup kitchens, neighbor folks losing their farms, the continuing Dust Bowl in the plains, President Roosevelt’s new Works Progress Administration or WPA, the still lingering effects of the monstrous Black Sunday dust storm earlier in the year on April 14th, and on and on.
-Bad and sad news abounded, and good news was hard to find as everyone hoped for better times soon while struggling to get through another arduous day.
+Bad and sad news abounded, and the good news was hard to find as everyone hoped for better times soon while struggling to get through another arduous day.
 For many, what had once been only nightmares were becoming everyday life.

 Susie’s Grandma Browning simply called it what it was– “hard times, hard times.”
 She always said the words twice in succession, as though saying the phrase only once didn’t do it justice.
 “Hard times, hard times.”